oviserv/wifi_eap-tls/docs/backup.md

 # Restore of FreeRadius configuration

-The configuration is restored automatically when at container startup the docker volume is not populated and a backup file is available in the backup directory.The original .env file should also be placed in the root of the root of this repository.
+The configuration is restored automatically when at container startup the docker volume is not populated and a backup file is available in the backup directory.
+The original .env file should also be placed in the root of the root of this repository.
 The most recent backup is selected.
-The provision directory is also restoredi.
+The provision directory is also restored.
 This data is also available in the `/etc/raddb/certs` directory.
 Passwords are kept in `passwords.txt`